toggledbits/RGB-LED-Strip-Sequencer/README.md

 using a proto board or breadboard), the Arduino Sketch, and the enclosure model (STL) files.

 The enclosure models (STLs) are also [on Thingiverse](https://www.thingiverse.com/thing:2768560).

+## Write Your Own Pattern Runner ##

+As of version 1.1 of the code, you have the ability to easily write your own patterns into Sketch, if the pushbutton user interface doesn't provide you enough flexibility.
+Here's what you need to know.

+Patterns are run by a subclass of `PatternRunner`.
+Your class must have three methods: `start`, `next`, and `stop`.
+You can look at the class `ColorWheelRunner` as an example.
+The `start` method is used to do whatever is necessary to initialize the pattern.
+It must also set the LED strip to the pattern's first step (see below).
+The `next` method is then called repeatedly at the pattern delay interval to put the next pattern on the LED strip.
+Your subclass must maintain enough state (e.g. private data) to know what step is next.
+Finally, when the user wants to stop the pattern, the `stop` method is called.
+In most cases, this method really won't need to do anything.

+To set the LED strip colors, the subclass methods should set the `red`, `green`, and `blue` global variables to the desired values (0-255), and then call `setRGBW()`.
+Yes, the globals are gross and the OO is inconsistent; I'll clean it up some day, I promise.

+To set the default pattern delay interval, your subclass can set the global `nextStepDelay`.
+This value is in milliseconds, and must be greater than or equal to zero.

+To bind your runner to a button, go to the setup() routine, and you'll see the code below.
+The bold line is an example of how and where you add your pattern runner.

+`EEPROMRunner er = EEPROMRunner();
+  for ( uint8_t i=0; i<8; ++i) {
+    patternRunners[i] = &er;
+  }
+  /* Provide any overrides for the default pattern function here */ patternRunners[4] = new ColorWheelRunner(); /* override for button 13/power button/pattern 5 */
+  **patternRunners[0] = new MyAmazingNewPattern();**
+`